Written byConnie Yang

 - Click on the app and hold until it jiggles.
-(You'll see a icon shows on the top-right of the app)
+(You'll see an icon shown on the top-right of the app).

 - Click the icon and then click the popped-up Delete button.

-If you need to remove multiple applications, repeat the process.
-But if you can't find the button on some apps, uninstall them in Finder.
+If you need to remove multiple apps, repeat the process.
+But if the program didn't come from the App Store, you probably can't find the button in Launchpad.
+In that case, try the next method.